 XMP Toolkit SDK

 The XMP Toolkit allows you to integrate XMP functionality into your product or solution.
-It supports Macintosh, Windows, as well as UNIX and comes with samples, documentation, source code and scripts to generate project files.
+It supports Macintosh, Windows, UNIX, iOS as well as Android and comes with samples, documentation, source code and scripts to generate project files.
 The XMP Toolkit is available under the BSD license.
 The specification is provided under the XMP Specification Public Patent License (PDF, 24 K).

 The XMP Toolkit SDK contains two libraries, XMPCore and XMPFiles.
 XMPCore and XMPFiles are provided as C++ implementations.